 - Renaissance Hotel – London

-- Renaissance, Crystal Serenity, Star and Olsen Cruise Ships
+- Cruise Ships: Renaissance, Crystal Serenity, Star, Olsen and Saga

 - Royal Garden Hotel – London

-- Sheraton Grand Hotel – Addis Ababa, Edinburgh
+- Sheraton Grand Hotels – Addis Ababa, Edinburgh

 - Sherlock Holmes Hotel – London